-6.1 The Taught Curriculum
+7.1 The Taught Curriculum

-Despite the demise of modular AS and A levels and the national move to linear A levels, our core A level curriculum continues to be based on the majority of students studying four A level subjects in the Lower Sixth, normally reducing to three in the Upper Sixth.
+Our core A level curriculum is be based on the majority of students studying four A level subjects in the Lower Sixth (Year 12), normally reducing to three in the Upper Sixth (Year 13).

 We believe that the opportunity to study four subjects for at least part of the Sixth Form is important, both from the educational perspective of providing a greater breadth of study and a wider educational experience; and from a more pragmatic one, whereby students have time to identify where their aptitudes and interests lie and to select their best three subjects for completion as A levels in the Upper Sixth.